aregsar/aregsarblog/blog/2021/installing-laravel-cli-on-macos/index.md

 The installer always installs the latest release of the project scaffold.

-If you need a specific version of the project scaffold then you need to install it via composer specifying version:
+If you need a specific version of the project scaffold then you need to install it via composer and specify the version you need installed:

 ```bash
 composer create-project --prefer-dist laravel/laravel:^6 mynewapp